Diagnostic Medical Sonography banner

 5.5 Incidental Findings Guidelines and Procedures

 When performing ultrasound as part of laboratory activities or extra skills practices, incidental findings of various significance may be detected.
 These may include things such as normal anatomic variants, various pathologies or pregnancy.
 For normal variants or for pathological findings, it is mandatory that these findings be brought forward to your instructor immediately.
 Your instructor will assess the need for possible follow-up with a physician to verify the potential findings.
-If it is determined that the finding in question requires follow-up, your instructor will provide you with a form that you can provide your physician describing the findings detected; a record will also be kept on your confidential student file.
-It is ultimately up to you and your physician to decide the level of follow-up required.

 For pregnancies detected during laboratory or extra skills practice, please see 5.4 Pregnancy Guidelines and Procedures, above.